Skip to Content

 The Rio Christ Statue is located on top of Mount Corcovado, which is a rocky peak in Tijuca National Park in central Rio de Janeiro.
 There are several other attractions in the national park but the Redeemer Statue is easily the most famous.

-3. How do you get to the base of the Christ de Redeemer mountain?
+3. How do you get to the base of Corcovado Mountain?

 Daniel poses with the Christ the Redeemer Statue in Rio